meg-delaunay/chatbot-workshop/README.md

 1. Introduction to Api.ai and Chatbot Vocabulary
 2. Creating our first Api.ai agent (topic of agent TBD)
-    * Adding our first intent!
+    * Adding our first Intent!
 3. Hooking our agent up to NodeJS
-4. Adding Responses
+4. What's an Entity?
-5. What's an Entity?
+5. Generating responses based on business logic.
-6. Integrations with Web, Slack, etc (if time permits!)
+6. Fulfillment using GCloud project webhook (unlikely to get here -- but will show the necessary steps to anyone who's interested!)